dart-lang/language/accepted/future-releases/variance/feature-specification-use-site-variance.md

 It is a compile-time error if a type parameter _X_ declared by a type alias has a variance modifier, unless it is `inout`; or unless it is `out` and the right hand side of the type alias has only covariant occurrences of _X_; or unless it is `in` and the right hand side of the type alias has only contravariant occurrences of _X_.

 *The variance for each type parameter of a type alias is restricted based on the body of the type alias.
-Explicit variance modifiers may be used to document how the type parameter is used on the right hand side, and they may be used to impose more strict constraints than those implied by the right hand side.*
+Explicit variance modifiers may be used to document how the type parameter is used on the right hand side, and they may be used to impose a variance on an unused type parameter.*

 We say that a type parameter _X_ of a type alias _F_ _is covariant/invariant/contravariant_ if it has the variance modifier `out`/`inout`/`in`, respectively.
 We say that it is _covariant/contravariant_ if it has no variance modifier, and it occurs only covariantly/contravariantly, respectively, on the right hand side of `=` in the type alias (*for an old-style type alias, rewrite it to the form using `=` and then check*).
 Otherwise (*when _X_ has no modifier, but occurs invariantly or both covariantly and contravariantly*), we say that _X_ _is invariant_.